andrewjw/site/_posts/2011-10-11-beating-google-with-couchdb-celery-and-whoosh-part-5.md

 Once we've got the parsed document we update our Whoosh index.
 The code is a little complicated because we need to handle the case where the page doesn't have a title or description, and that we search for the title as well as the body text of the page.
-The key element here is <tt>text=True</tt> which pulls out just the text from a node and strips out all of the tags.
+The key element here is `text=True` which pulls out just the text from a node and strips out all of the tags.

 {% highlight python %}